 1. Sex and the City, S1E9 ‘Turtle and the Hare’

 Although Sex & the City might not have aged well, its lasting legacy has always been its frank discussions of female sexuality.
 In “Turtle and the Hare”, Miranda introduces buttoned-up Charlotte to the Rabbit and sends her down the path to sexual discovery.
 The episode turned the Rabbit into a household name and helped push the sex toy’s sales up 700%.
+We’ve since seen a similar effect with dragon toys (like these silicone dildos), which became extremely popular in the wake of the TV show Game of Thrones.

 2. Broad City, S4E6 ‘Witches’